14 Best Bug Net for Camping 2026

 How to Choose

-Mesh density is measured in holes per square inch (HSI).
-Standard mosquito nets use 180–250 HSI, which blocks most mosquitoes but lets no-see-ums and sand flies pass.
-For those biting midges, you need 500 HSI or more.
+Mesh density is measured in holes per square inch.
+Standard mosquito nets use around 180 holes, which stops mosquitoes and flies but allows no-see-ums and black flies to sneak through.

 FAQ

-How do you fold a pop-up screen tent back into its bag?
+How do you fold a pop-up bug tent back into its storage bag?

 Sharing is caring!